 A residence permit application for an employed person must always be submitted along with the appendix form of the TE Office (TEM054) in which the employer assures the key terms conditions of the employment relationship as required by the Aliens Act.
 The above form must be signed by the employer.
 The TEM054 appendix form attached to the application is electronically available to the TE Office and it does not need to be submitted separately to the TE Office.
 The TEM054 form lists the attachments that are most commonly needed to process a residence permit application.
 Attaching the listed attachments to an application will speed up the processing of the application at the TE Office.

 For more information on completing the TEM054:

 For more information on the delivery of other attachments:

 A residence permit application for an employed person is processed in two stages.
 The TE Office makes the partial decision on the matter, after which the final residence permit decision is made by the Finnish Immigration Service.

-The processing time of applications in TE Offices varies regionally according to the work situation and, if necessary, additional clarifications from the employer and/or applicant might prolong the process.
+The processing time of applications in TE Offices varies regionally according to the workload.
+Possible additional clarifications from the employer and/or applicant might prolong the process.
 Each time the TE Office has to request further information or missing documents from the employer, the processing of the application is interrupted.
 Therefore, please ensure that all the appendices mentioned in the TEM054 form have been delivered with the application.

-The Finnish Immigration Service will notify the decision.
-Both the residence permit decision and the partial decision of the TE Office's employment permit unit are notified.
-The decision is also sent to the employer for information.
-The employer always receives at least the partial decision.
+The Finnish Immigration Service will notify the applicant.
+Both the residence permit decision and the TE Office's partial decision will be notified.
+Your employer will also be informed of the decision.

 Appeals to the decision of the Finnish Immigration Service may be lodged with the Administrative Court.
-Both the applicant and the employer can make an appeal.
-The employer can only appeal a partial decision.
+Both the applicant and the employer have the right to appeal.
+The employer can only appeal the partial decision.
 If the employer intends to make an appeal on the employee's residence permit decision, the employer must have a written power of attorney issued by the employee for that purpose.